Searching for Low-Mass Axions using Resonant Upconversion: Resonant Axion Upconversion

 \section{Resonant Axion Upconversion}

-Axion-photon upconversion experiments require the configuration of two microwave modes in a cavity resonator with a non-zero overlap, where one mode is excited with high power (the pump mode), while the other is used to readout a signal of the axion mixing with the pump mode.
+Axion-photon upconversion experiments require the configuration of two microwave modes in a cavity resonator with a non-zero overlap of respective E (electric) and B (magnetic) fields, where one mode is excited with high power (the pump mode), while the other is used to read out a signal from the axion mixing with the pump mode.
 There are two types of axion-photon upconversion experiments: 1) the case where both the pump and readout modes are actively excited in the cavity, where the frequency of the readout mode is the physical observable of the measurement (we call this the frequency technique)~\cite{Goryachev2019,Thomson:2021wk,Cat21}; 2) the case where only the pump mode is excited in the cavity, and the thermal/axion-induced amplitude of the quiet readout mode is the physical observable (the power technique)~\cite{berlin2020axion,Lasenby2020b,ABerlin2021,Lasenby2020}.

 In other work we have implemented perturbation theory to calculate the expected frequency shift \cite{TobarQEMD22}, and show it produces a result consistent with our previous derivations for the frequency technique \cite{Goryachev2019,Thomson:2021wk,Cat21}, while to derive the sensitivity for the power technique, complex Poynting theorem has been implemented \cite{TobarQEMD22}.
 For low-mass axion searches, this technique is limited by how close two modes can be tuned to each other.
 In particular, one could imagine problems if the modes exist within one another's bandwidth.
 To access ultra-light axions, this challenge may be overcome by probing just a single mode with non-zero helicity, where the mode acts as its own background field, an idea which is explored in Ref.~\cite{Anyon22}.
-Furthermore, we have generalized these calculations to include the monopole coupling terms \cite{SokolovMonopole22,TobarQEMD22}, whereby we find upconversion experiments to be additionally sensitive to the axion-photon coupling term, $g_{a BB}$, defined in \cite{SokolovMonopole22}, so in our case limits set on $g_{a\gamma\gamma}$ are equivalent to limits on $g_{a BB}$.
+Furthermore, we have generalized these calculations to include the monopole coupling terms \cite{SokolovMonopole22,TobarQEMD22}, whereby we find upconversion experiments to be additionally sensitive to the axion-photon coupling term, $g_{a BB}$, defined in \cite{SokolovMonopole22}, so in our case limits set on $g_{a\gamma\gamma}$, the standard axion-photon coupling parameter, are equivalent to limits on $g_{a BB}$.
 Finally, it is worth mentioning that this type of axion haloscope may also be sensitive to high frequency gravitational waves \cite{Berlin2022,sym14102165}.

 Axion to photon conversion in the cavity occurs through the dissipative channel associated with the electrical currents in the cavity walls as explained by Poynting theorem \cite{TobarQEMD22,tobar2021abraham}.
 Similar to an antenna, the oscillating currents will radiate electromagnetic fields, in this case into the cavity volume.
 The loss takes place at the cavity walls where the magnetic and electric fields are in phase (or current and voltage), while the radiated photons oscillate over the cavity volume out of phase.
 On resonance, the reactance of the electric and magnetic fields cancels, but a high Q-factor allows power to build up, making the experiment's sensitivity proportional to the cavity Q-factor.